refractionPOINT/lce_doc/docs/dr.md

 The website version of this (on limacharlie.io) takes the rules as YAML to make them easier to visualize.

+## Namespaces
+Detection and Response rules support a few namespaces.
+Initially you do not have to worry about using them since by default operations on rules use the `general` namespace.

+However, if you plan on having multiple groups of people accessing DR rules and want to maintain some segmentation, then namespaces are for you.
+An example of this is an MSSP wanting to allow their customers to create their own rules without giving them access to the MSSP-maintained sets of rules.

+Beyond the `general` namespace, the main other namespace is called `managed` (as in MSSP-managed).
+Currently, operating on namespaces other than `general` can only be accomplished using the [REST API](api_keys.md) by providing the `namespace` parameter in the relevant queries.

 ## Detection Component
 Each logical operation in this component is a dictionary with an `op` field.
 Complex logical evaluation is done by using two special `op` values, `and` and `or`.
 These will take a `rules` parameter that is a list of other logical